croxton/Stash/README.md

 ## stash::get('name', 'type', 'scope')

 The get() method is also available to use in PHP-enabled templates using a static function call.
-With PHP enabled on output, this allows you to access the value of a variable at the end of the parsing, after tags have been processed and rendered.
+With PHP enabled *on output*, this allows you to access the value of a variable at the end of the parsing, after tags have been processed and rendered.
+Note that you must use a stash tag somewhere in the template for this to work, and PHP must be enabled on OUTPUT.

 ### Example usage
 	<?php echo stash::get('title') ?>